 Your blog must be helpful, relevant, and entertaining to your readers.
 And I cannot emphasize this enough: you need to be writing for a very specific, narrow audience.
 Before you even start your blog, you should think about what you want to write about and who you want to write for.
-My blog is about simplifying life and making money from home.
+My blog is about simplifying online business and making money working from home.
 Before I publish an article, I make sure that it’s useful to my readers, because blogging is all about your readers.

 Purchase hosting and your domain name.

 This is where your blog lives and what your website is called.
 My website address is SweetandSimpleLife.com.
 I purchased hosting through Siteground, and they are the absolute best in the business.
 Their site speed is ahead of their competitors and their customer service is exceptional.
 With Siteground, you get free SSL certificate, free business email, and you can also get a hefty discount on hosting if you use THIS LITTLE TRICK!

 If you read my article on setting up a blog the right way, then you already know these steps, but I want to cover them again briefly.
 When you purchase your website hosting, you’ll login to your host account, and from there, you can download WordPress.org.
 This is the backend of your blog, the dashboard where you will write and publish all of your content.
 Watch and read the tutorials, and get familiar with WordPress.